aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

       # Interface validation settings.
       interfaces:

+        # Settings for the VerifyInterfaceErrDisabled test.
+        errdisable:

           # When true, only validate interfaces defined in the device structured configuration.
           # When false, validate all interfaces on the device.
-        # This setting applies to all interface tests unless overridden per test.
           avd_managed_only: <bool; default=False>

-        # Settings for the VerifyInterfaceErrDisabled test.
-        errdisable:

-          # Override the global `avd_managed_only` setting for this specific test.
-          avd_managed_only: <bool>
     ```

     1. Default Value